 Moral Character & Fitness: We Help Bar Applicants Get Admitted with Maryland Bar and DC NCBE Application Assistance Helping Bar Applicants Respond to the Maryland Board of Law Examiners and DC Bar Committee on Admissions

 Membership in the bar is a privilege burdened with conditions… a fair private and professional character is one of them… compliance with that condition is essential at the moment of admission; but it is equally essential afterwards.

-The Maryland Board of Law Examiners understands that people make mistakes and that youthful indiscretions may be overcome as one enters law school and prepares to enter the profession.
+Character committees understand that people make mistakes and that youthful indiscretions may be overcome as one enters law school and prepares to enter the profession.
 In most cases, full disclosure on law school admissions applications and on the application for admission to the bar will address these concerns.
 Disclosure may not eliminate all problems.
 But the most serious concerns often arise where material facts are omitted.